 Too many times, church leaders try to fix the visible problems without addressing the underlying culture problems.
 Solutions don’t stick because the environment where they are deployed isn’t appropriate.

 It’s like trying to grow tomatoes in a desert.

-Healthy, growing churches create a culture of leadership – one where a select group of superstars don’t do all of the ministry and where volunteers and leaders are empowered to serve.
-Whether it’s full-time staff, part-time staff or volunteer leaders, you need a group of people around you who can LEAD, not just DO ministry.
+Healthy, growing churches create a culture of leadership – one where a select group of superstars doesn’t do all of the ministry and where volunteers and leaders are empowered to serve.
+Whether it’s full-time staff, part-time staff, or volunteer leaders, you need a group of people around you who can LEAD, not just DO ministry.
 And that can only be developed in the right culture.

 With this in mind, here are a few things that will kill the leadership culture in your church.

 Imagine playing a football game and scoring a touchdown only to have the referee call out the grounds crew and paint a new end zone 10 more yards down the field.
 That’s what happens in so many churches.